 - As you edit them (because you will find mistakes) add tips about what happened when you made mistakes during your previous attempt to help people know they are off course and how to recover.

 - Repeat 2 and 3 until you are sure you have removed the largest errors.

 - Watch someone else follow your directions and see where they get confused – if the task is complex they will get confused and that’s okay for now.
 Ideally this person should have a different experience level than you do.

 - Edit again based on the problems that person ran into.

 - Repeat 5 and 6 until you run out of colleagues willing to help you or you stop finding major errors.

 - Release generally, and wait for the complaints.

 One last thing.
 I’ve often been told the first part of writing good instructions is mastering the process.
 I disagree with that advice pretty strongly.
-Most of the time I find the beginners write better instructions since they are playing attention to more details.
-Once I master a topic I think passed steps because they are obvious to me, but not to people who need the instructions.
+Most of the time I find that beginners write better instructions since they are playing attention to more details.
+Once I master a topic I skip steps because they are obvious to me, but not to people who need the instructions.
 That’s why for step five you want someone of a different experience level, someone more junior to help make sure you didn’t forgot to include the obvious and someone more senior to point out that you made mistakes.